usgs/wdfn-blog/content/checkstatus.md

 *Each user story does not represent a real person.
 The stories reflect real user experiences and are based on our decades-long experience with our users.*

-# How do Check Status users interact with USGS water information?
+# How Do Check Status Users Interact with USGS Water Information?

 Check Status users routinely check for a few parameters for specific sites.
 You might come to us with an idea of what locations are useful to